 - WHERE: filter records based on conditions

-The format and structure of every SQL query is particular and case-sensitive.
+The format and structure of every SQL query are particular and case-sensitive.
 One must have to be flawless in writing the SQL statements.
-Suppose, for extracting all data from the table data_science, the SQL query structure will be as follow:
+Suppose, for extracting all data from the table data_science, the SQL query structure will be as follows:

 SELECT * FROM data_science;